mcscwizzy/soap/README.md

 # If words are missed...
 There are tons of combinations in subtitles as far as swearing goes and I know I have not got all of them.
 If you discover a few that I missed you can add them to the profanity.txt file so it will pick them up.
 Create a new branch, add them, then put in pull request and I'll merge it in.

+# Known bug
+Having some issues with timestamps and audio sync.
+Working on getting that fixed.